nandorojo/moti/docs/docs/install/web/ssr/next-js.md

 ## Step 3

 Alright, here goes a little hack to get Reanimated 2 working in Next.js.
-It's a simple copy-paste, so don't w
+It's a simple copy-paste, so don't worry.

-If you're open to using `patch-package`, I recommend it for this step.

-We need to change Reanimated's use of `setImmediate` on web to `requestAnimationFrame`.
-Long-story short, Reanimated uses a function called `setImmediate`, and Next.js doesn't support this.
-There are some hacks, and if you google "Expo + Next.js setimmediate", you'll find many posts of me complaining about it.

-I've found the best solution is to replace `setImmediate` with `requestAnimationFrame` altogether.
-So read on to get that fixed.

 1. Install [`patch-package`](https://www.npmjs.com/package/patch-package) and follow its instructions
 2. Create a folder called `patches` in your app root

-3. Add this file in `patches/`
+Add this file: `patches/react-native-reanimated+2.0.0-rc.0.patch`

-Name your file: `react-native-reanimated+2.0.0-rc.0.patch`

 _^ replace `2.0.0-rc.0` with whatever version of Reanimated you're using._